Everyone has a different style of traveling. Some like to spend their free time basking in the sun at a 5-star resort on the Mediterranean coast.

 Not that this deterred the most desperate thrill-seekers, who continued to trek along the path, despite the risk of injury and trespassing fine.

 The path was re-opened in early 2015 after a $3 million refurbishment.
 Secure wooden walkways were installed and equipment replaced, with all hikers now required to wear hard hats.

 The Trift Bridge is a pedestrian suspension bridge in the Swiss Alps.
 Located above the Trift Glacier, it stretches 558 feet (170 meters) across the lake.

-Europe has a varied level of paths, walkways, and treks to cater for any hiker of all backgrounds.
+Europe has various paths, walkways, and treks to cater to any hiker of all backgrounds.
 These particular hikes pack in a little something extra for those searching for both greater heights and thrills.

-This story was written by LC and brought to you in partnership with EHIC.
-All opinions are the author’s own.
+This story was written by LC and brought to you in partnership with GHIC Application UK.
+All opinions are the author's own.